-Despite individual personality characteristics, people behave differently depending on situation and environment.
-Do you behave the same way during a lecture, a doctor-patient conversation, at a party or among family?
-The current state of research assumes a dynamic interactionist approach: the environment and one’s personality mutually influence each other.
+Despite individual personality characteristics, people behave differently depending on the situation and environment.
+An individual may behave in different ways during a lecture, a doctor-patient conversation, at a party, or among family.
+Current research assumes a dynamic interactionist approach: the environment and one’s personality mutually influence each other.

 Interactionism = disposition (characteristic of a person) + situationism (environmental impacts)

 The learning theory personality model

 The behaviorist approach assumes that any behavior is exclusively formed by environmental amplifiers.
 Every individual behaves in certain situations according to his or her life history.
 Behavioral theorists focus especially on the possibility that learned behavior can be changed systematically.

 Freud’s approach especially concentrates on early childhood experiences.
 The different stages of psychosexual development could lead to notable conflict potential.
 If a person fails in one stage of development, a fixation on this stage may occur (oral, narcissistic, anal, phallic, latent, and genital).

 Looking-glass self proposes that an individual’s sense of self develops from interpersonal interactions with others in society and the perception of others.
 The looking-glass self develops at an early age and continues through life, helping to shape self-concept.
 Social behaviorism suggests that the mind and self-image emerge through the social process of communicating with others.